apache/mynewt-site/docs/chapter1/newt_concepts.md

 ### Basic components in the ecosystem

-* NewtOS is an open-source RTOS (Real Time Operating System) that is not tied to any particular hardware but can be tuned to the hardware component mix of the user's choosing.
-It has support for multitasking, synchronization of tasks, scheduling and buffering of operations, memory management,file systems, networking, security, power management, and other advanced features.
-Naturally, it involves several packages such as the Core RTOS, a flash file system, utility functions, a variety of board support packages, packages of microcontrollers etc.
+* NewtOS is an open-source RTOS (Real Time Operating System) that works on a variety of hardware.
+The goal is to develop a pre-emptive, multitasking OS that is highly modular, making it possible to mix and match components to enable desired features and capabilities on multiple hardware architectures.
+Examples of components being worked on are the Core RTOS, a flash file system, utility functions, a variety of board support packages, packages of microcontrollers etc.

 * Network protocol stacks such as Bluetooth Low Energy, and more